nanoframework/nanoFramework.Device.Bluetooth/README.md

 ## IOCapabilities

-The IO Capabilities are input and output peripherals availble on the device for pairing.
+The IO Capabilities are input and output peripherals available on the device for pairing.
-Depending on what IOCapabilities each device has will covern how the pairing will be done.
+Depending on what IOCapabilities each device has will govern how the pairing will be done.

 | *IOCapabilities* | |
 | ------- | ----- |